US attorney general imposes moratorium on federal executions | DW | 01.07.2021

 President Joe Biden has vowed to end the death penalty, and faces pressure from grassroots activists to completely abolish the practice in the US.

-Yet, the Justice Department under Biden has pushed for a death sentence for one of the men convicted in the 2013 Boston Marathon bombing.
+Yet, the Justice Department under Biden has pushed for a death sentence for one of the men convicted of the 2013 Boston Marathon bombing.